Oblique transition in hypersonic double-wedge flow: Energy transport equation in streamline coordinates

 \section{Energy transport equation in streamline coordinates}

 The terms on the right-hand side of transport equation~(\refeq{eq:ketrans_symb}) for streamwise specific kinetic energy $\mathcal{E}_s \DefinedAs u_s^{\prime} u_s^{\prime}$ are determined by

-Here, $K_{c}$ and $K_{s}$ denote contributions arising from the curvature normal to the streamlines and from deceleration along the streamline direction, respectively, and $\bar{\mu}$ is the coefficient of viscosity associated with the laminar base flow.
+Here, $K_{c}$ and $K_{s}$ denote contributions that arise from the curvature normal to the streamlines and from deceleration along the streamline direction, respectively, and $\bar{\mu}$ is the coefficient of viscosity associated with the laminar base flow. \tc{black}{The curvature terms $K_{c}$ and $K_{s}$ result from transformation into streamline coordinate system~\citep{yousefi_veron_2020} and they can be analytically expressed using the mean vorticity and the velocity gradients of the laminar 2D base flow~\citep{finnigan1983streamline}; see equation~\eqref{eq:KsKc}.}